JanHerca/urantiapedia/output/wikijs/en/article/Ken_Glasziou/Concepts_of_Salvation_The_Bible_and_UB_Compared.md

 The same incredible outflowing of the Father's love is depicted in many other parables and in the Sermon on the Mount.
 The parable of the good shepherd is one in which the shepherd, when leading his flock of one hundred sheep to new pastures, loses one of them.
 Having assured the safety of the ninety-nine, the shepherd sets out in search of the one that is lost, determined not to rest until the lost one is found.
 In this parable, along with that of the lost coin and the prodigal son, Jesus shows that it is both his and the Father's nature to go out in search of the lost sinner and never to be content until all who are lost are recovered.
 We do not fully comprehend the story of the good shepherd unless we recognize it as John's description of Jesus as the Good Shepherd who is fully willing to lay down his life for his sheep, an action which in the mind of Jesus has no association with the wrath of God, but was simply a commitment demonstrating the depth of love which he and the Father have for their mortal children.
 His followers can be assured that no measures will be spared to secure and maintain their security in the family of his Father-God.

 > ..._The Urantia Book_ reminds us that, “_The affectionate heavenly Father, whose spirit indwells his children on earth, is not a divided personality-one of justice and one of mercy-neither does it require a mediator to secure the Father's favor or forgiveness.
-Divine righteousness is not dominated by strict retributive justice; God as a Father transcends God as a judge._” ([UB 2:6.6](/en/The_Urantia_Book/2#p6_6))
+Divine righteousness is not dominated by strict retributive justice; God as a Father transcends God as a judge._” (<a id="a76_378"></a>[UB 2:6.6](/en/The_Urantia_Book/2#p6_6))

 > “The cross makes a supreme appeal to the best in man because it discloses one who was willing to lay down his life in the service of his fellow men.
-Greater love no man can have than this: that he would be willing to lay down his life for his friends — and Jesus had such a love that he was willing to lay down his life for his enemies, a love greater than any which had hitherto been shown on earth.” ([UB 188:5.7](/en/The_Urantia_Book/188#p5_7))
+Greater love no man can have than this: that he would be willing to lay down his life for his friends — and Jesus had such a love that he was willing to lay down his life for his enemies, a love greater than any which had hitherto been shown on earth.” (<a id="a78_405"></a>[UB 188:5.7](/en/The_Urantia_Book/188#p5_7))

 Canon Church observes that some declare that the concept of God's infinite capacity for forgiveness contains an inconsistency in so far as it does insufficient justice to the nature of sin and sinful deeds.
 On the contrary, Church says, God's mercy and forgiveness, far from being a breach of the integrity of his character, is an integral part of his righteousness.
 In the Heavenly Father's relationship with his mortal children, love is always superior to and inclusive of justice.

 Along the same vein, _The Urantia Book_ reminds us that, “The affectionate heavenly Father, whose spirit indwells his children on earth, is not a divided personality — one of justice and one of mercy-neither does it require a mediator to secure the Father's favor or forgiveness.
-Divine righteousness is not dominated by strict retributive justice; God as a Father transcends God as a judge.” ([UB 2:6.6](/en/The_Urantia_Book/2#p6_6)) In discussing the atonement doctrine, the book states: “The barbarous idea of appeasing an angry God, of propitiating an offended Lord, of winning the favor of Deity through sacrifices and penance and even by the shedding of blood, represents a religion wholly puerile and primitive, a philosophy unworthy of an enlightened age of science and truth.
+Divine righteousness is not dominated by strict retributive justice; God as a Father transcends God as a judge.” (<a id="a82_394"></a>[UB 2:6.6](/en/The_Urantia_Book/2#p6_6)) In discussing the atonement doctrine, the book states: “The barbarous idea of appeasing an angry God, of propitiating an offended Lord, of winning the favor of Deity through sacrifices and penance and even by the shedding of blood, represents a religion wholly puerile and primitive, a philosophy unworthy of an enlightened age of science and truth.
 Such beliefs are utterly repulsive to the celestial beings and the divine rulers who serve and reign in the universes.
-It is an affront to God to believe, hold, or teach that innocent blood must be shed in order to win his favor or to divert the fictitious divine wrath.” ([UB 4:5.4](/en/The_Urantia_Book/4#p5_4))
+It is an affront to God to believe, hold, or teach that innocent blood must be shed in order to win his favor or to divert the fictitious divine wrath.” (<a id="a82_1058"></a>[UB 4:5.4](/en/The_Urantia_Book/4#p5_4))

 It is no easy matter to change overnight the familiar and established beliefs that have been accepted since childhood.
 In some instances the anguish of having to modify or discard such ideas could well cause more harm than good.
-The authors of _The Urantia Book_ observe, “Sometimes error is so great that its rectification by revelation would be fatal to those slowly emerging truths which are essential to its experiential overthrow.” ([UB 48:6.32](/en/The_Urantia_Book/48#p6_32)) And, “It has often been the error of the teachers of new truth to attempt too much, to attempt to supplant slow evolution with sudden revolution.” ([UB 95:1.8](/en/The_Urantia_Book/95#p1_8))
+The authors of _The Urantia Book_ observe, “Sometimes error is so great that its rectification by revelation would be fatal to those slowly emerging truths which are essential to its experiential overthrow.” (<a id="a84_438"></a>[UB 48:6.32](/en/The_Urantia_Book/48#p6_32)) And, “It has often been the error of the teachers of new truth to attempt too much, to attempt to supplant slow evolution with sudden revolution.” (<a id="a84_631"></a>[UB 95:1.8](/en/The_Urantia_Book/95#p1_8))

 > _Doctrinal belief in the inerrancy of scripture and the blood atonement theory have had an enormous influence upon the way the Bible has been interpreted by those who formulated traditional Christian theology.
 Many mainline ministers still struggle with this issue today._